Africa Travel Guide: Top Countries and Routes

 Africa.
 There's nowhere like it on the planet for wildlife, wild lands and rich traditions that endure.
 Prepare to fall in love.

-Africa! is a unique place on Earth that captivates the heart of all its visitors.
+Africa is a unique place on Earth that captivates the hearts of all its visitors.

-Africa is one of the largest continents in the world.
+Africa is one of the world’s largest continents.
 It is considered the oldest inhabited territory on earth.
-The continent is full of diversity ranging from its nature, history, and ethnicity.
-Visiting its countries will be an unforgettable experience.
-As John Hemingway says, “If I have ever seen magic, it has been in Africa.”.
+The continent is full of diversity, ranging from its natural landscapes to its history and ethnicities.
+Visiting these countries will be an unforgettable experience.
+As John Hemingway says, “If I have ever seen magic, it has been in Africa.”

-The continent is divided into two main regions, North Africa and South Africa.
-The more you go into the south the more you can be in touch with wildlife.
-Southern African countries are famous for their forests which accommodate different animal and plant species.
-While Northern countries are mostly connected with the Saharan desert.
-Of course, both continent poles are rich in natural landscapes and historical artifacts.
+The continent is divided into two central regions, North Africa and South Africa.
+The more you go into the south, the more you can be in touch with wildlife.
+Southern African countries are famous for their forests, which host a variety of animal and plant species.
+At the same time, Northern countries are mostly connected with the Saharan Desert.
+Of course, both continental poles are rich in natural landscapes and historical artefacts.
 Without any haste, let us explore the best countries to visit in Africa and things to do there.

-Whether you’re a curious traveller visiting the content for the first time or an enchanted frequent visitor, Africa cannot fail to win your heart and soul.
-The continent’s wide range of natural landscapes that include rainforests, tropical coastline, Deserts, mountains, green landscapes and many more astonishing features will make your visit to the continent a habit.
+Whether you’re a curious traveller visiting the continent for the first time or an enchanted frequent visitor, Africa cannot fail to win your heart and soul.
+The continent’s wide range of natural landscapes, including rainforests, tropical coastlines, Deserts, mountains, green landscapes, and many more astonishing features, will make your visit to the continent a habit.
 Also being one of the oldest continents on earth, it has a wide range of historical landmarks like no other.
-Thus Africa stands out not only as a place with remarkable beauty, but also as one with long traceable history.
+Thus Africa stands out not only as a place with remarkable beauty, but also as one with a long, traceable history.

 First, the Best Countries to Visit in North Africa: